Global warming: severe hurricanes occur in the USA 3,3 times more often than 100 years ago

 On the subject: How to predict a hurricane and fulfill wishes: the most interesting superstitions in different states

-Of these, two hurricanes stood out: 2017 Harvey, with a total destruction area of 4570 square miles (11 square kilometers) and 835 Katrina, with 2005 square miles (2942 square kilometers).
-The average was 7621 square miles (159 square kilometers), which means that the damage from Harvey was 411 times more than the average from a major hurricane.
+Two hurricanes stood out: 2017's Harvey, with a total area of destruction of 4570 square miles (11 square kilometers), and 835's Katrina, with 2005 square miles (2942 square kilometers) of destruction.
+The average was 7621 square miles (159 square kilometers), meaning Harvey's damage was 411 times greater than the average major hurricane.

 Climatologists have predicted that higher temperatures in the oceans and atmosphere as a result of burning coal, oil, and other fuels create more extreme weather conditions and hurricanes.

-"Their result is consistent with the expected changes in the frequency of the strongest hurricanes, as well as an increase in the frequency of very slow storms that hit land in the United States," said Jim Cossin, a scientist at the National Oceanic and Atmospheric Administration.
+"Their result is consistent with expected changes in the frequency of the strongest hurricanes, as well as an increase in the frequency of very slow-moving storms that make landfall in the U.S.," said National Oceanic and Atmospheric Administration scientist Jim Caussin.

 However, other experts were not so convinced.
 Hurricane researcher at Colorado State University Phil Klotsbach says that his study of the most severe storms in the United States based on atmospheric pressure does not show an increase.